 Press the slot number (1 - 6) for the desired disc, then press the button.
 The compact disc will be ejected.
-If the disc is not removed within 15 seconds, the disc will reload (except 3.1 in [8 cm] diameter compact discs).
+If the disc is not removed within 15 seconds, the disc will reload.

 All discs:

 Press and hold the button for more than 1.5 seconds.
 The compact discs will be ejected one by one.
 If a disc is not removed within 15 seconds, or the button is pressed again during the eject sequence, the entire disc eject sequence will be canceled.